dims/kubernetes/cmd/sortfeatures/README.md

 ## Purpose

-In Kubernetes, feature gates should be listed in alphabetical, case-sensitive (upper before any lower case character) order to reduce the risk of code conflicts and improve readability.
+In Kubernetes, feature gates should be listed in alphabetical, case-sensitive (upper before any lower case character) in order to reduce the risk of code conflicts and improve readability.
 This tool enforces this convention by automatically sorting feature declarations in specified files.

 ## Usage